thoherr/MosaicSplitter/README.md

 The default for the module size is 8 * 8.

-The resulting HTML files can be converted to PDF with the scripts under toe bin directory, using wkhtmltopdf (https://code.google.com/p/wkhtmltopdf/).
+The resulting HTML files can be converted to PDF with the scripts under the bin directory, using wkhtmltopdf (https://code.google.com/p/wkhtmltopdf/).

 Building
 --------